Monitoring Cloud Foundry and VMware Tanzu (formerly know as Pivotal Cloud Foundry)

 Pipeline feedback for BOSH deployments

-The Instana Microservices Application Monitoring tile version 1.166.1 and above is required to access this functionality.
+To access this functionality, you require the Instana Microservices Application Monitoring tile version 1.166.1 and later.

 Important: The status of the Pipeline Feedback functionality is currently experimental.
 In foundations with many service instances, each of which usually has a a dedicated BOSH deployment, it may become a bit too chatty.
 Let us know what you think of it!